spring-attic/spring-data-aerospike/README.md

 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://projects.spring.io/).

+# Aerospike helper
+Unofficial helper functions and classes for Aerospike DB

+It includes
+- Query Engine
+- UDF utility functions

+## Query Engine
+The Query Enginer is a multi-filter query engine in Java using Aerospike Aggregations.
+A query will automatically choose an index if wone is available to qualify the results, and then use Stream UDFs to further qualify the results.

 ## Quick Start